jerewill-cisco/intersight-terraform-simplified/README.md

 1. Simpler is better.
 Complexity will be here soon enough.
 1. No modules.
 Modules are great.
 But it’s easier to explain this code without them.
 1. Few variables.
 Variables are great.
-And this repository uses them in places, but they are use sparingly to improve the ease of understanding.
+And this repository uses them in places, but they are used sparingly to improve the ease of understanding.
 1. One trick at a time.
 There are nice Terraform tricks that allow us to do more with less code.
 And this repository uses them in places, but in ways that are easier to understand because they are used in isolation instead of in a complex grouping.

 ## Lots of files

 This repo organizes code into many files.
-Although this may seem difficult at first, it actually makes it easier to use.
+Although this may seem difficult at first, it makes it easier to use.
 There are a few files that are common to many TF projects.

 ### [locals.tf](locals.tf)

 This file is used to set some values that we use in a lot of places.
 They can be thought of as "static variables" in some ways.
 See [the language docs](https://www.terraform.io/language/values/locals) for more details.
 This file has only a couple of values in it.
-Typically you wouldn't need to change them if you're just getting started.
+Typically, you wouldn't need to change them if you're just getting started.

-One value, which we use on all of the resources, is to build a tag called "Automation" that we set to "Terraform".
+One value, which we use on all the resources, is to build a tag called "Automation" that we set to "Terraform".
 This tag is visible in Intersight to clearly mark the resources that we are creating with Terraform.
 Ideally, you would only change those resources via Terraform and not via the UI.

 The other value in locals selects the organization where we want to deploy our resources.
 This isn't required by Intersight if your account only has the default organization.
-But if multiple organizations do exist, we have to specify the target organization.
+But if multiple organizations do exist, we must specify the target organization.
 Just to be safe, we're specifying the default organization.
 See also [organization.tf](organization.tf)

 ### [providers.tf](providers.tf)